Arthur Greenwood: Wartime government

-When the wartime coalition government was formed, Winston Churchill appointed him to the War Cabinet as Minister without Portfolio in 1940.
+When the wartime coalition government was formed under Winston Churchill in May 1940, Greenwood was appointed to the War Cabinet as Minister without Portfolio.
 He was generally seen as ineffectual, but in May 1940 he emerged as Churchill's strongest and most vocal supporter in the lengthy War Cabinet debates on whether to accept or reject a peace offer from Germany.
 Without the vote in favour of fighting on by Greenwood and Clement Attlee, Churchill would not have had the slim majority he needed to do so.